primary-theme/obsidian/README.md

 ## ❤️ Credits
 I owe a lot to @jdanielmourao, @kepano and @chetachiezikeuzor!
 Their work inspired me design-wise and studying their theme helped me a lot in creating mine.

+I also would like to thank the Obsidian Theme Community (hey #appearance-dev folks!) for continuously giving me inspiration.

+Last but not the least, I would like to say that I am very blessed to have such active, loving, and supportive Primary users.
+You guys are the best!